AndreiVladescu/Hikvision-DS-KH6320-WTE1-Running-Doom/index.md

 embedded Linux device with a framebuffer.
-The port used is [doomgeneric](https://github.com/ozkl/doomgeneric)'s `linuxvt` backend — pure framebuffer plus evdev, no X11, no SDL — cross-compiled statically for ARM EABI5 with a Docker toolchain, since this device runs uClibc and almost nothing built for a normal glibc host will run on it unmodified.
+The port used is [doomgeneric](https://github.com/ozkl/doomgeneric)'s `linuxvt` backend — pure framebuffer plus evdev, no X11, no SDL — cross-compiled statically for ARM EABI5, since this device runs uClibc and almost nothing built for a normal glibc host will run on it unmodified.

 Getting a static binary onto the device turned out to be the easy part.